rccordell/f19tot/assignments.md

 1. Take no more than one information overload day during the semester.
 2. Exceed expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
-3. Contribute significantly to a stellar Dead Media Poster presentation on October 30th.
+3. Contribute significantly to a detailed, inventive Dead Media Poster presentation on October 30th.
-4. Write at least 12 "Satisfactory" lab reports over the course of the semester.
+4. Write at least 10 "Satisfactory" lab reports over the course of the semester.
 As specified in the assignment, lab reports are due within one week of the pertinent laboratory activity.
 5. Complete two "Satisfactory" Unessays on a schedule you will specify in your contract and present the strongest in class on December 4.

 ### "B" Contract